What are biobanks?

 Biobank Borealis of Northern Finland

 Northern Ostrobothnia Hospital District, the University of Oulu, NordLab and the hospital/healthcare districts of Lapland, Länsi-Pohja, Central Ostrobothnia and Kainuu have established a biobank in Northern Finland.
-The Borealis Biobank closely collaborates with the Medical Research Center Oulu.
-The Finnish biobank collaborate via the national BBMRI.fi (Biobanking and Biomolecular Resources Research Infrastructure) network.
+The Finnish biobank collaborate via the national BBMRI.fi (Biobanking and Biomolecular Resources Research Infrastructure) network and FinBB Co-operative.

 What types of samples the Borealis biobank includes?

 - The sample archive transferred from Pathology department of the Oulu University Hospital includes 1 800 000 pathology tissue and cell samples beginning from 1978.
-In addition, the pathology arcives of four central hospital starting from early 90s are included in the Biobank Borealis collections.
+In addition, the pathology archives of four central hospitals starting from early 90s are included in the Biobank Borealis collections.

 - A rapidly growing collection of blood samples (serum, plasma, DNA) collected from people who have signed a prospective consent to participate in Biobank Borealis.

-- The Finnish Maternity Cohort (FMC) collection contains over 2 million serum samples, collected from mothers living in Finland during their preganancies.
+- The Finnish Maternity Cohort (FMC) collection contains over 2 million serum samples, collected from mothers during their pregnancies since 1983.
 The FMC material was transferred to Biobank Borealis in fall 2017.
-Based on the FMC sample material, hundreds of scientific articles and doctoral dissertations have been published since 1985.

 - Researchers have the opportunity to collect sample materials for their projects in collaboration with the biobank, e.g. focusing on certain diseases